tobyxyzhang/WWW2024_AECM/README.md

 Please cite our paper if you use our code or datasets in your publication.

 ```
-@inproceedings{10.1145/3589334.3645379,
+@inproceedings{zhang2024adversarial,
+  title={Adversarial-Enhanced Causal Multi-Task Framework for Debiasing Post-Click Conversion Rate Estimation},
-author = {Zhang, Xinyue and Huang, Cong and Zheng, Kun and Su, Hongzu and Ji, Tianxu and Wang, Wei and Qi, Hongkai and Li, Jingjing},
+  author={Zhang, Xinyue and Huang, Cong and Zheng, Kun and Su, Hongzu and Ji, Tianxu and Wang, Wei and Qi, Hongkai and Li, Jingjing},
-title = {Adversarial-Enhanced Causal Multi-Task Framework for Debiasing Post-Click Conversion Rate Estimation},
-year = {2024},
-booktitle = {Proceedings of the ACM on Web Conference 2024},
+  booktitle={Proceedings of the ACM on Web Conference 2024},
-pages = {3287–3296},
-numpages = {10},
-location = {, Singapore, Singapore, },
-series = {WWW '24}
+  pages={3287--3296},
+  year={2024}
 }
 ```